Pipeline

 About Epetraborole

-We are developing oral epetraborole for the treatment of non-tuberculous mycobacterial, or NTM, lung disease.
 Epetraborole is a boron-containing, orally-available, small molecule inhibitor of bacterial leucyl-tRNA synthetase, or LeuRS, an enzyme that catalyzes the attachment of leucine to transfer RNA, or tRNA, molecules, an essential step in protein synthesis.
 Epetraborole forms a complex with a tRNALeu molecule, trapping the terminal ribonucleotide of tRNALeu in the editing site of the enzyme, which prevents the synthetic site from attaching leucine to tRNALeu thus shutting down tRNA leucylation and leading to a block in protein synthesis.
+This is an example of a completely novel target being enabled by boron chemistry.

 About Non-Tuberculous Mycobacterial (NTM) Lung Disease